 Academy of Motion Picture Arts and Sciences website.

 ‘The Social Network,’ ‘tops American Cinema Editors’ Awards

-David Fincher’s The Social Network, which of late had been losing Oscar ground to Tom Hooper’s The King’s Speech, was the dramatic feature winner at the 2011 American Cinema Editors’ Awards ceremony held earlier this evening, Feb.
-20, ’11, at the Beverly Hilton Hotel in Beverly Hills.
+David Fincher’s The Social Network, which of late had been losing Oscar ground to Tom Hooper’s The King’s Speech, was the dramatic feature winner at the 2011 American Cinema Editors’ Awards ceremony held on Feb.
+20 at the Beverly Hilton Hotel in Beverly Hills.
 (See list of ACE Award winners further below.)